erroronline1/caro/readme.md

 * Provide company logos (JPG, PNG) for record exports (e.g. company logo for upper right corner, department logo for lower right corner, watermark logo best with transparent background) e.g. in directory media/favicon/
 * Set up [runtime variables](#runtime-variables), especially the used sql subset and its credentials, packagesize in byte according to sql-configuration, path to logos.
 Apply set permissions to templates/manual.XX.json-files.
 * [Customize](#customisation) your appropriate language-files (language.XX.json and templates/manual.XX.json)
+* Select an installation password for the system user.

+*Optional*

+If you are comfortable enough with text editing JSON-files to modify the language file and template-manual you can prepare
+* documents.XX.json
+* vendors.XX.json
+* risks.XX.json
+* texttemplates.XX.json

-* Optional: edit applicable [templates](#prerequisites) with the selected default language option for a swift availability upon launch.
+within the template directory too for a swift availability upon launch.
 Approvals, evaluations and pricelist imports have to be done the regular way after installation though.
-* Select an installation password for the system user.

 ### Installation procedure
-* Run api/_install.php/ or rather api/_install.php/installDatabase/*your_selected_installation_password*, choose to install [templates](#prerequisites) - no worries, in case of a rerun nothing serious will happen.
+* Run api/_install.php/ or rather api/_install.php/installDatabase/*your_selected_installation_password*, choose to install [templates](#application-setup) - no worries, in case of a rerun nothing serious will happen.
 Contents are installed only if the names are not already taken.
 * Depending on your installation password strength it may be worthwile to change the system users token to the recommended 64byte-token.
 Export the token qr-code and store it in a safe place!
 * Install as progressive web app (PWA) from the initial browser request and give requested permissions on any elegible workplace.